What’s in a cough?

 - Drink plenty of fluids to stay hydrated.

-- Frequently clean common areas of your home, work, or school.
+- Clean the common areas of your home, work, or school frequently.
 This is especially true for countertops, toys, or mobile phones.

 - Wash your hands frequently, especially after coughing, eating, going to the bathroom, or caring for someone who is sick.